Oriol Bohigas: Career

-Bohigas' most important work as an urban planner was the projects relative for entire remodeling and redevelopment project of the city of Barcelona Barcelona for the 1992 Summer Olympics.
-He designed, with his office partners,the new neighborn of La Vila Olímpica del Poblenou, which, built on the industrial district of Icària,wich allowed the city to open up to the sea through the rearrangement of the ramblas.
+Bohigas' most important work as an urban planner was the projects relative for entire remodeling and redevelopment project of the city of Barcelona for the 1992 Summer Olympics.
+He designed, with his office partners, the new neighborhood of La Vila Olímpica del Poblenou, which was built on the industrial district of Icària, which allowed the city to open up to the sea through the rearrangement of the ramblas.
 He also designed the Port Olímpic.
-During this period in which he also designed buildings such as the Design Museum of Barcelona.
+During this period, in which he also designed buildings such as the Design Museum of Barcelona.
 For the Seville Expo '92, he designed the "Future Pavilion".

-Bohigas' architectural style transited from Noucentisme to rationalism and his ideal of the city drew as much from Le Corbusier and Ludwig Mies van der Rohe as from Josep Lluís Sert and Republican Catalonia and that led him to be considered the father of modern and Olympic Barcelona.
+Bohigas' architectural style transitioned from Noucentisme to rationalism, and his ideal of the city drew as much from Le Corbusier and Ludwig Mies van der Rohe as from Josep Lluís Sert and Republican Catalonia and that led him to be considered the father of modern and Olympic Barcelona.

 Bohigas was also a cultural manager.
 Between 1975 and 1999, he headed Ediciones 62, which he helped found, directed the Fundació Joan Miró between 1981 and 1988, and between 2003 and 2011, was president of the Ateneu Barcelonès.

 Personal life and death

-In the 1970s he married architect Beth Galí, who was his office partner, with whom he had five children.
+In the 1970s, he married architect Beth Galí, who was his office partner, with whom he had five children.
 His son Josep is also an architect.

 With a progressive and republican political ideology, during the Catalan sovereignty challenge of the 2010s, he declared himself pro-independence and signed a manifesto in favor of a consultation on the right to self-determination of the Catalans.